ease-crc/openease/README.md

 - publication date (date)
 - sort (sort)

-The former 4 fields and the author name fields need to be configured to be publically accessible (technically all other fields can be hidden from the public).
+The first 4 fields and the author name fields need to be configured to be publically accessible (technically all other fields can be hidden from the public).

 **Note**: The official openEASE CMS supports login via neemGit, thus any neemgit member can write articles.
 Additionally the admin can manually create and distribute accounts.

 #### CMS API Access 101

 If the CMS is properly configured, articles can be accessed as follows:

-- single articles: `<news-cms base-url> /items/articles/ <article id> ? <query parameters>`
+- single articles: `<news-CMS base-url> /items/articles/ <article id> ? <query parameters>`
-- multiple articles: `<news-cms base-url> /items/articles ? <query parameters>`
+- multiple articles: `<news-CMS base-url> /items/articles ? <query parameters>`

 Here are a few useful query parameters